• YEAR ROUND

 Subtitled, Fiction

-Raoul arrives in Marseille where his daughter has died, drunk with sorrow (and red wine).
-And he’s not welcome with open arms: none of the names and addresses he had matches.
-Agnès lied to him.
+Raoul arrives in Marseille where he is not welcome with open arms: none of the names and addresses that his daughter Agnès had given him are a match.
 The only thing that feels real is the album she recorded, but her band split up.
-By diving into the ruckus of Agnès’s life, is he rushing towards death or the beginning of something new?
-Can music bring a broken heart back to life?
+By diving into the ruckus of Agnès’s life, what is he rushing to exactly?

-Disruptors to the core, filmmaking duo Marcia Romano and Benoit Sabatier take us on a roller-coaster ride of amazement, laughter, madness almost but, most reliably, care and respect for their wonderful lead humour in the face of adversity.
+Disruptors to the core, filmmaking duo Marcia Romano and Benoît Sabatier take us on a roller-coaster ride of amazement, laughter, madness almost but, most reliably, care and respect for their wonderful lead and his sense of humour in the face of adversity.

-The filmmakers will attend, and also introduce the screening of Ladies and Gentlemen, The Fabulous Stains.
+Benoît Sabatier will also introduce the screening of Ladies and Gentlemen, The Fabulous Stains.

 SAT 16 | TRISKEL | 20:00